-Once you turn on Bluetooth, your Mac will start looking for Bluetooth devices and show them in this window.
-Choose the one you need from the list provided → right-click on it and select Connect.
+Once you enable Bluetooth, your Mac will start looking for Bluetooth devices and show them in this window.
+Choose the one you need from the list provided and click to connect.

 Also, if you use Siri, you can give her a command to turn on Bluetooth on your Mac.